SnowRainyl/group1_s32k3x8_qemu/README.md

     * `Demo/FreeRTOS/`: May contain FreeRTOS kernel source files.
 It could also be a Git submodule.
     * `Demo/Headers/`: Stores common header files for the firmware project.
 * **`materials/`**: This directory includes supplementary materials.
 These could be documents or third-party tools related to the project.
 * **`qemu/`**: This is the QEMU source code directory.
 This QEMU version is already modified.
-It includes emulation code for the S32K3X8EVB board and LPUART peripheral.
+It includes emulation code for the S32K3X8EVB board, LPUART and LPSPI peripherals.
 * **`README.md`**: This file.
 It provides an overview, setup guide, and usage instructions for the project.

 *(The `qemu/` directory is very large.
 The list above highlights parts relevant to this project's context.
 Refer to the "Installation and Setup" section for build and integration details.)*